Hikone: Finding Myself in Remote Japan

 • • • • •

-It takes about an hour to reach Hikone from Nagoya by local train.
-I passed several stations and only transit once at Maibara Station.
-My Suica card doesn’t work, an officer immediately comes to help, he brings the card to the office next to the gate and does something with the card before giving it back.
-The road and the pedestrian are almost empty.
-Most of the shops are closed.
-I don’t understand what’s going on, maybe it’s because Sunday.
-My next stopover is about 15 minutes walk from the station, slightly hidden in the middle of the dense neighborhood — dense but so quite.
-The front entrance of the guest house is being renovated, the owner put a direction board to the back entrance which immediately gives a small zen garden view
+It took about an hour to reach Hikone from Nagoya by local train.
+I passed several stations and only transited once at Maibara Station.
+My Suica card didn’t work, so an officer immediately came to help.
+He brought the card to the office next to the gate and did something with it before giving it back.
+The road and the pedestrian area were almost empty.
+Most of the shops were closed.
+I didn’t understand what was going on—maybe it was because it was Sunday.
+My next stopover was about a 15-minute walk from the station, slightly hidden in the middle of a dense neighborhood — dense but so quiet.
+The front entrance of the guest house was being renovated, so the owner had put a direction board to the back entrance which immediately gave a small zen garden view

 • • • • •

 I fell asleep from the late afternoon until 9 o’clock.
-My room is a typical dorm with fewer beds and a homey atmosphere.
-The side of the room is transparent glass which gives a relieving outside view.
-I haven’t seen anyone in the room so far.
-My stomach is rumbling so I decided to look for dinner outside.
-I take a walk on a dark and quiet street, I keep walking and not find any restaurants in the near distance, I walk a bit far only to find a closed one before ended up myself in a 7eleven and buy a salmon onigiri, choco bread, and grape juice.
-While waiting for the traffic lights, I hear a sweet tune from a music box playing ‘beauty and the beast’ theme.
-A cold night, quite street, soothing music, and a bright moon.
+My room was a typical dorm with fewer beds and a homey atmosphere.
+The side of the room was transparent glass which gave a relieving outside view.
+I hadn’t seen anyone in the room so far.
+My stomach was rumbling so I decided to look for dinner outside.
+I took a walk on a dark and quiet street.
+I kept walking and didn’t find any restaurants in the near distance.
+I walked a bit farther only to find a closed one before ending up at a 7-Eleven and buying a salmon onigiri, choco bread, and grape juice.
+While waiting for the traffic lights, I heard a sweet tune from a music box playing ‘beauty and the beast’ theme.
+A cold night, quiet street, soothing music, and a bright moon.
 This journey never ceases to amaze me

 • • • • •

-I return to the guest house and eat my food in the kitchen.
-It’s facing the room entrance, I sit while watching outside.
-The door is a framed wooden with transparent glass so I can see the garden and the owner inside his dim space sitting in front of a laptop.
-A few moments later from the female dorm someone came out.
-She is clearly a westerner but she is talking on the phone in fluent Japanese.
-She greets me briefly and takes a seat next to the kitchen table.
-After the call ended she greets me again and asks a typical introduction question.
-She is a German and has been living in Japan for about a year, currently still working with a working holiday visa in Okinawa.
-We talk much about her days in Japan and her Vietnamese boyfriend who is still struggling with the Japanese language
+I returned to the guest house and ate my food in the kitchen.
+It was facing the room entrance, so I sat while watching outside.
+The door was a wooden frame with transparent glass so I could see the garden and the owner inside his dim space sitting in front of a laptop.
+A few moments later someone came out from the female dorm.
+She was clearly a westerner but she was talking on the phone in fluent Japanese.
+She greeted me briefly and took a seat next to the kitchen table.
+After the call ended she greeted me again and asked a typical introduction question.
+She was German and had been living in Japan for about a year, currently still working with a working holiday visa in Okinawa.
+We talked much about her days in Japan and her Vietnamese boyfriend who was still struggling with the Japanese language

 • • • • •

-I rent a bicycle from Hajime-san, the guest house owner.
-Right before I left, Lera, the German woman with whom I spoke last night ask my plan and decided to join me but there are no more bicycles available so I accompanied her to look for a bicycle near Hikone Castle.
-I ask her if she can help me to buy a specific muscle pain relief balm in a drug store.
-Her Japanese skills help a lot, even though I don’t get the one that I’m looking for the drug seller recommends an alternative.
-We buy lunch at the nearest supermarket.
-Lera could not help herself not to buy a bunch of foods, she likes to eat, she also explains some stories of the Japanese foods.
-I buy a pack of raw sushi and a random flavor of soy milk (Tonyu).
-We cycling around the Hikone castle and traditional souvenir places at the castle street.
-The day is getting hotter, we continue to the south of the city and stop by at a shady spot on Lake Biwa.
-Shortly after lunch, I back to my plan to visit Omihachiman city, about 25 km from Hikone.
-On the halfway, Lera decides to go back since she is not sure if she could get back in time to return the bicycle
+I rented a bicycle from Hajime-san, the guest house owner.
+Right before I left, Lera, the German woman with whom I spoke last night asked about my plan and decided to join me, but there were no more bicycles available so I accompanied her to look for one near Hikone Castle.
+I asked her if she could help me buy a specific muscle pain relief balm in a drug store.
+Her Japanese skills helped a lot, and even though I didn’t get the one I was looking for, the drug seller recommended an alternative.
+We bought lunch at the nearest supermarket.
+Lera couldn’t help but buy a bunch of foods—she likes to eat, and she also explained some stories of the Japanese foods.
+I bought a pack of raw sushi and a random flavor of soy milk (Tonyu).
+We cycled around the Hikone castle and traditional souvenir places on the castle street.
+The day was getting hotter, so we continued to the south of the city and stopped by at a shady spot on Lake Biwa.
+Shortly after lunch, I went back to my plan to visit Omihachiman city, about 25 km from Hikone.
+On the way, Lera decided to go back since she wasn’t sure if she could get back in time to return the bicycle

 • • • • •